evalancaster/handson-2021-version-control/text/10_Distributed_Workflows.md

     /home/alice/project

-(The complete configuration created by git-clone is visible using "git config -l", and the linkgit:git-config[1] man page explains the meaning of each option.)
+(The complete configuration created by git-clone is visible using "git config -l", and the [git config](https://git-scm.com/docs/git-config) man page explains the meaning of each option.)

 Git also keeps a pristine copy of Alice's master branch under the